Global CT scanner Market Growth, Share, Size, Trends and Forecast (2025 - 2031)

 In November 2023, Canon Medical Systems Corp. introduced significant enhancements to its CT scanner portfolio by launching two advanced models at the Radiological Society of North America (RSNA) Congress.
 This strategic unveiling reflects the company’s commitment to driving innovation in diagnostic imaging technologies.
 The highlight of the showcase was the Aquilion ONE / INSIGHT Edition, a flagship scanner engineered for high-precision imaging and complex diagnostic needs.
 This system incorporates state-of-the-art features aimed at delivering superior image quality and clinical performance across diverse applications.
 Complementing this is the Aquilion Serve SP, a high-throughput CT scanner specifically designed to handle larger patient volumes with enhanced speed and operational efficiency.
 It is tailored for healthcare facilities looking to streamline workflows and maximize throughput without compromising on imaging quality.

-In this report, the global CT Scanner Market is segmented by Technology, Application, End User and Geography.
+In this report, the CT Scanner Market has been segmented by Type, Technology, Application, End User, and Geography.

-The Global CT scanner Market has been segmented by Type into Stationary, and Portable.
+The CT scanner Market has been segmented by Type into Stationary, and Portable.

 Stationary and Portable